duhaime/douglasduhaime.com/_posts/2017-05-28-identifying-similar-images-with-tensorflow.md

 Here we see the modifications we'll make to run_inference_on_image().
 They focus on handling a series of input images, using error handling on each image in case a png file or jp2 sneaks into our collection of jpegs, and most importantly on capturing and saving the penultimate layer of the neural network.

+## Finding Similar Images

-To run the modified script, first download the full updated source then install the one new requirement, psutil (which is used for managing open file handlers):
+To identify similar images in large image collections, one can run the lines below to download the full updated classify image script, install psutil (which is used for managing open file handlers), and run the updated script on a directory full of images:

 {% highlight python %}